pagkly/Zed/Investopedia3/Vulture Fund Definition.md

 Vulture Fund Definition
 ## What Is a Vulture Fund?

-A vulture fund is an investment fund that seeks out and buys securities in distressed investments, such as [high-yield bonds](https://www.investopedia.com/terms/h/high_yield_bond.asp) in or near [default](https://www.investopedia.com/terms/d/default2.asp), or equities that are in or near bankruptcy.
+A vulture fund is an investment fund that seeks out and buys securities in distressed investments, such as [[high-yield bonds]](https://www.investopedia.com/terms/h/high_yield_bond.asp) in or near [[default]](https://www.investopedia.com/terms/d/default2.asp), or equities that are in or near bankruptcy.
 The goal is to 'swoop in' and pick up underpriced shares that are perceived to have been oversold to make high-risk but potentially high-reward bets.

 ### Key Takeaways